scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/notes.md

   > A second fault allowed the electron beam to activate during field-light mode, during which no beam scanner was active or target was in place.
   > Previous models had hardware interlocks to prevent such faults, but the Therac-25 had removed them, depending instead on software checks for safety.

+  Trust, but verify.
+Or don't trust but verify.
+But always verify.

-  Again, as all good programmers will tell you: programmers make mistakes, and *any* software can behave badly.
+  As all good programmers will tell you: programmers make mistakes, and software is quite good at being bad.
   It is imperative that you have the option to investigate what is wrong and to fix it.

-This point also leads us to our next question:
+But who, do you ask, is going to do all of that.
+The scientist, of course.
+Which leads us to our next question:

 ## Are scientists equipped to develop their own software platforms?

-- Scientists need to have a deep understanding of their computational codes.
+- As we discussed earlier, with the NiPy example, scientists need to have a deep understanding of their computational codes.
+  That's how computational ideas crystallize.
+That's how we get answers that are more right than wrong.
 - Relying on commercial software guarantees that you cannot know what the building blocks look like that you are using.
 - Open source software does not fully address that concern (you can still simply build blocks), but it at least gives you the option to look.
 - More importantly: when researchers become involved in the maintenance of their computational stacks, they get into the habit of skeptically checking results, of fixing software problems, and train themselves to understand the building blocks better.